 - (d) Collection of urine for drug testing shall be in accord with chainof-custody principles and conducted by health and wellness staff or a staff member trained in urine collection procedures. - (e) The Job Corps nationally contracted laboratory shall be used for all required drug testing.
 On-center urine drug testing is prohibited. - (f) Reinstated students shall not be subject to entry drug testing upon return to the center.
 Transfer students shall not be subject to drug testing upon arrival at receiving center.
-Both reinstated and transfer students shall be subject to testing for drugs upon suspicion of use only. - b.
-Alcohol testing procedures - (a) Students who are suspected10 of using alcohol at any point after arrival on center shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
+Both reinstated and transfer students shall be subject to testing for drugs upon suspicion of use only.

+b.
+Alcohol testing procedures

+- (a) Students who are suspected9 of using alcohol at any point after arrival on center shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
 Alcohol testing shall only be administered by a staff member trained in the use of these testing devices.
 All testing shall be documented and the results submitted to the health and wellness center. - c.
-Students testing positive for drug or alcohol use: - (a) New students and readmitted students not previously separated for drug use (ZT separation code 05.2a) who test positive on entry shall receive intervention services and a follow-up drug test.
-The results of the follow-up drug test shall be received on center prior to the end of the 45-day intervention period.
+Students testing positive for drug or alcohol use: - (a) New students and readmitted students not previously separated for drug use (ZT separation code 5.2a); possession, use or distribution of drugs on center or under center supervision (ZT separation code 5.2b); possession, consumption, or distribution of alcohol while on center or under center supervision (ZT separation code 5.1b); or abuse of alcohol (ZT separation code 5.1b) who test positive on entry shall receive intervention services and a follow-up drug test.
+The results of the follow-up drug test shall be received on center prior to the end of the intervention period.

-To remain in the program, students who test positive on entry must have a negative drug-test result within the 45-day intervention period.
+To remain in the program, students who test positive on entry must have a negative drug-test result at the end of the intervention period.